 Integral Strength->They go for progressions on movements like Push ups, Chin ups, L-sits, Bridges, Shrimp squats and Jumps.

 Parallettes->Parallettes 1 develops various movements, Parallettes 2 develops Bent arm press to handstand (you can go for straight arm), Double arm lever, Single arm lever, Planche, Straddle hold and V-sit.

 Rings->Rings 1 develops various movements, Rings 2 develops Back Kip, Front kip, Forward roll, Back lever, Front lever, Iron cross and Handstand (with a bent arm press)

-Upper body->You can see here that he’s chosen the Pike press to handstand, Stalder press to handstand, Planche, Front lever, 360 pulls, Handstand push ups and One arm chin up.
+Upper body->You can see here that he’s chosen the Pike press to handstand, Stalder press to handstand, Planche, Front lever, 360 pulls, Handstand push ups, One arm chin up and Hollow back press.
 He also said that, on top of those, each person can choose 2 more movements.

 Lower body->He hasn’t being clear, but one could deduct from some of his comments that it is 2x bw high bar squat, 3x bw conventional deadlift and maybe some movements like harop curl, shrimp squat, and the Olympic lifts.